Pocketkid2/cs260fall2023/README.md

 * Frontend calls third party endpoints (see public/scripts/search.js)
   - Third part API request to OMDB to get search results
 * Backend provides service endpoints (see X)
-  - `/auth/signup` - creates a new account with the given credentials]
+  - `POST /auth/signup` - creates a new account with the given credentials]
     | Fields |
     | ------ |
     | username |